shpml/fundamentals/06_chapter/08_assesment.md

 #### Requirements

-Currently, the cards in your game are all awkwardly formatted vertically and styling is seriously lacking.
-Start by changing the orientation of the cards so that they are structured into a conventional two by two grid layout.
+Currently, the cards in your game are all formatted awkwardly vertically and styling is seriously lacking.
+We'll start by changing the orientation of the cards so that they are structured into a conventional two by two grid layout.
 Next, create a navbar for the game that would serve to link to the `Instructions` and `Game` sections as if they were on two separate pages.
 Further, your navbar should be styled in a way that lets users know when they are hovering over a clickable item.
 It's always great to keep the User Experience (UX) in mind!
 Finally, be sure to add some color to your footer.

 **bonus:**